 - The amount of traffic your site gets overall

-- Where your traffic is coming from (Google Search, Facebook, Paid Ads)
+- Where your traffic is coming from (the Google Ad Grant, Facebook, Paid Ads)

 - Individual page traffic